irontec/ivozprovider/doc/sphinx/administration_portal/client/residential/residential_devices.rst

         number instead.

     Call waiting
         Limits received calls when already handling this number of calls.
-Set 0 for disabling.
+Set 0 for unlimited.

     Enable T.38 passthrough
         If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
 IvozProvider